-AAP recommendations to physicians for positive student health outcome promotion:
+AAP Recommendations.
+AAP recommendations to physicians for positive student health outcome promotion are as follows:

-- Prescribe medications requiring administration during school hours only if necessary. - Be knowledgeable about local SN services and medication policies. - Clearly state specific instructions on school medication forms since administration may be delegated to UAP. - Collaborate with school boards, districts, and departments of health and education to secure creation and funding of adequate school health services, staffing, and medication policies.

-- Support state laws and regulations specifying policies for effective and safe school medication administration. - Partner with local district's school health council and advocate for comprehensive health programs.66
+- Prescribe medications requiring administration during school hours only if necessary. - Be knowledgeable about local SN services and medication - Clearly state specific instructions on school medication forms because administration may be delegated to UAP. - Collaborate with school boards, districts, and departments of health and education to secure creation and funding of adequate school health services, staffing, and medication - Support state laws and regulations specifying policies for effective and safe school medication administration. - Partner with local district's school health council and advocate for comprehensive health programs.
+60